-Iowa is a leading U.S. state in wind power generation and electricity, with 5,133 megawatts (MW) of capacity (ahead of all states except Texas and California).
-Iowa produces 20% of all the electricity generated in the state from wind turbines, ranking it first in the nation and second in the world.
+Iowa is a leading U.S. state in wind power generation and electricity, with 5,177 megawatts (MW) of capacity (ahead of all states except Texas and California).
+Iowa produces 27.4% of all the electricity generated in the state from wind turbines, ranking it first in the nation.
 According to the National Renewable Energy Laboratory (NREL), 75% of Iowa is suitable for wind power development, with an estimated total wind resource of 570,000 MW.
 Iowa’s installed wind generators can produce enough power to provide electricity to more than 1 million average-size homes.
 And recently MidAmerican Energy Co. announced plans for a 1,050-MW, $1.9 billion project by the end of 2015.
 It’s the largest economic development investment in state history.

 The development of wind power in Iowa began with the 1983 enactment of a state law that required investor-owned utilities in the state to buy a total of 105 MW of power from wind-generated electricity, one of the first renewable electricity portfolio standards.
 This provided assurance to those building wind power installations that there would be a market for the electricity they produced.
-Since Iowa adopted a renewable energy standard in 1983, the wind power industry has generated almost $5 billion in investment.
 Wind farms are most prevalent in the north and west portions of Iowa.
 Wind maps show the winds in these areas to be stronger on average, making them better suited for the development of wind energy.
 Wind maps show wind speeds are on average strongest from November through April, peaking in March.
 August is the month with the weakest average wind speeds.